 Yes, chickens can eat papayas!
 They can eat ripe papayas skin, flesh and seeds.
 They are incredibly nutritious and a sweet treat chickens love to eat.

 It is definitely safe for chickens to eat papaya.
 As we mentioned, they are packed full of good nutrients that will strengthen and improve just about every facet of your flock's physical wellbeing.
-Even the sugar is not as big an issue as some other treats like cranberries, cherries, peaches, or raisins.

 Yes, chickens can eat papaya seeds, technically.
 The seeds of a papaya are not toxic, however, they are hard and can be difficult to eat and digest.
 Because of this they can be a choking hazard and possibly lead to an internal blockage.